davidtwilcox/mogru/README.md

 to drop an item.
 While in your inventory, press the `a` to `z` keys to use the corresponding item or press any other key (or mouse click) to exit the inventory.

+Press `c` to open the character information panel.
+Press any to close the panel.

 Pressing `Esc` quits the game immediately.

 Moving into enemies attacks them.
 They will attack you.
 The message log will display the results of your attacks and